 a.
 The Committee shall be appointed by the President and shall consist of four faculty members to be recommended by the Committee on Committees and four student members to be recommended by the ASUO.
 Faculty and student members shall serve staggered, two-year terms and may be reappointed, up to three consecutive terms, or a maximum of six consecutive years.
 The President may appoint temporary members to assure full Committee membership during summer session or at such other times as are necessary.

 b.
-The Director of Residence Life or designee, the Director of Student Conduct and Community Standards and the Director of the Office of Student Advocacy shall be non-voting, ex-officio members of the
+The Director of Residence Life or designee, the Dean of Students’ designee (typically an Assistant Dean of Students) and the Director of the Office of Student Advocacy shall be non-voting, ex-officio members of the Student Conduct Committee.

 3. Sub-delegation of Authority to alternative processes and hearing officers.